awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 + **Deployment policy** – **Rolling** deployments take one batch of instances out of service at a time to deploy a new version\. **Rolling with additional batch** launches a new batch first to ensure that capacity is not affected during the deployment\. **Immutable** performs an [immutable update](environmentmgmt-updates-immutable.md) when you deploy\.
 + **Batch size** – The number or percentage of instances to update in each batch\.

-[Rolling updates](using-features.rollingupdates.md) occur when you change instance launch configuration settings or [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/) \(Amazon VPC\) settings, which require terminating and replacing the instances in your environment\.
+[Rolling updates](using-features.rollingupdates.md) or [immutable updates](environmentmgmt-updates-immutable.md) occur when you change instance launch configuration settings or [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/) \(Amazon VPC\) settings, which require terminating and replacing the instances in your environment\.
 Other configuration changes are made in place without affecting capacity\.
 For more information, see [Configuration Changes](environments-updating.md)\.

 ![\[Configuration updates section in the Modify rolling updates and deployments configuration page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-rolling-updates.png)
 + **Rolling update type** – Time based, where AWS CloudFormation waits for the specified amount of time after new instances are registered before moving on to the next batch, or health based, where AWS CloudFormation waits for instances to pass health checks\. **Immutable** performs an [immutable update](environmentmgmt-updates-immutable.md) when a configuration change would normally trigger a rolling update\.